-15 Moroccan Kids Gang Rape Donkey, Contract Rabies
+15 Moroccan Kids Gang-Rape Donkey, Contract Rabies

 Fifteen kids and teens, aged 7-15, from Morocco have been treated for rabies after taking turns gang-raping a donkey.
-The group, from Gharb-Chrarda-Béni Hssen, was rushed to Mechraa Belksiri Hospital after it became known that the donkey was infected, reports Morocco World News.
+The group, from Gharb-Chrarda-Beni Hssen, was rushed to Mechraa Belksiri Hospital after it became known that the donkey was infected, reports Morocco World News.

 The families of the boys are said to be in “distress and horror” upon hearing the news that their sons have been engaging in bestiality, as they have been mocked endlessly in their village.